 Combination mode Effect Adding The lighter the areas of the effect layers are, the lighter the areas of the content levels will appear.
 Subtracting Depending on the color information of the effect level, the mixed color are subtracted.
-Shadow Integrates the alpha channel and shows half-transparent areas as darker.
-Depending on the color information of the effect level, the mixed color are subtracted.
-Lightening Integrates the alpha channel and lets the half-transparent areas glow.
-The lighter the areas of the effect layers are, the lighter the areas of the content levels will appear.
-Multiplying Patterns and colors of the effect layer overlay the content level, where the highlights and shadows of the content area remain.
-Minimum (darkening) Shows areas in the alpha channel as darker.
+Illuminate Includes the alpha channel and makes semi-transparent areas glow.
+The brighter the areas of the effect layer are, the brighter the areas of the content layer are displayed.
+Shade Includes the alpha channel and makes semi-transparent areas darker.
+The mixed colors are subtracted depending on the color information of the effect layer.
+Screen Dark areas are shown transparently.
+This has a similar effect to two projectors projecting their images onto the same screen at the same time.
+Multiplcation Patterns and colors of the effect layer overlay the content level, where the highlights and shadows of the content area remain.
+Minimum (darken) Shows areas in the alpha channel as darker.
 Bright areas of effect level are highlighted.
-Maximum (lightening) Shows areas in the alpha channel as lighter.
-Bright areas of the effect level are highlighted.

-Light colors Stronger separation of light and dark, as in adding.
-Darker colors Stronger separation of light and dark, as in subtracting.
-Adjustment Strength The extent to which the effect is to affect the content.
-Click on the curves icon to select the following:: Value (set single value) • Curve (strength of the effect can change over time) Post-processing If this option is enabled, the effect will work on everything that is hidden by the effect frames in the Timeline.
+Maximum (lighten) Brightens areas in the alpha channel.
+Dark areas of the effect layer are displayed darker.
+Lighter color Stronger separation of light and dark than with adding.
+Darker color Stronger separation of light and dark than with subtraction.
+Transparent areas glow Transparent areas of the effect layer are shown glowing.
+Show content track only The content of the content track can be viewed on its own, without effects.
+Show effect track only The content of the effect track can be viewed on its own, without effects.
+Adjustment Strength The extent to which the effect is to affect the content.Click on the curves icon to select the following::Value (set single value)Curve (strength of the effect can change over time) Post-processing If this option is enabled, the effect will work on everything that is hidden by the effect frames in the Timeline.

-13.15 Blur effect
+13.18 Blur effect